 When anchoring or mooring, it's important to protect fragile habitats and avoid anchoring on coral - look for sand instead (see the Responsible Reef and Island Practices section on this map).
 In some high-use areas, public moorings are available.
 These blue beehive-shaped buoys are used on a first-come first-served basis - no booking is needed, but time limits apply.
-Designed to suit different-sized vessels, the colour-coded band and information on the buoy and the pick-up line helps you determine if it will be suitable for your vessel.
-There are rules to prevent misuse of public moorings.
-Visit www.gbrmpa.gov.au.
+Designed to suit different-sized vessels, the colour-coded band and information on the buoy and the pick-up line helps you prevent misuse of public moorings.
+Visit www.gbrmpa.gov.au. and no-anchoring area locations.

-300m

-your own.